DanielPasion/DanielPasion/README.md

 # Hello There 👋
 ### I'm Daniel Pasion :)

-- I'm currently a Junior Web Developer at Trusted American Insurance Agency
+- I'm currently a Software Developer at Trusted American Insurance Agency & Scroll.Care
-- It is also my fourth and final year at Cal Poly Pomona as a Computer Science Major
+- I attended Cal Poly Pomona and earned my BS in Computer Science in 2025
 - I am interested in Software Engineering, specifically in Web Development
 - Feel free to connect with me or reach out